-- 1. Include the Methadone Discharge Instructions for the clinic the patient chose (CODAC )(see below) - 2.
-The Methadone Last Dose Letter NEEDS TO BE PLACED in an envelope (from ED clerk), sealed, and signed over the seal.
+- 1. Include the Methadone Discharge Instructions for the clinic the patient chose (CODAC)(see below) - 2.
+The Methadone Last Dose Letter needs to be placed in an envelope and given to the patient.
 The patient must present the last dose letter to the methadone clinic. - 3.
-Please give patient a take home Narcan from the Pyxis. (order in the ED Opioid Use Disorder)
+Please give patient a take home Narcan from the Omnicell. (order in the ED Opioid Use Disorder)